soulripper13/hass-speedtest-ookla/README.md

 * Helping other users
 * Starring the repository ⭐

-Thank you for being part of the Home Assistant community.
+Thank you for being part of the community.

----

-## License

-MIT License